JetBrains/kotlin-web-site/pages/docs/reference/js-overview.md

     * **Working with server-side technology**.
 You can use Kotlin to interact with server-side JavaScript such as node.js

-* Using Kotlin as a wrapper for third-party libraries or frameworks

-    * **Statically typed wrapper around common libraries such as jQuery or ReactJS**.
-We ship a series of statically-typed wrappers common libraries such as jQuery, but there are also third-party projects that do the same with frameworks such as AngularJS or ReactJS.
-Kotlin will eventually be able to use the [Definitely Typed TypeScript](http://definitelytyped.org/) type definitions repository.
+Kotlin can be used together with existing third-party libraries and frameworks, such as JQuery or ReactJS.
+To access third-party frameworks with a strongly-typed API, you can convert TypeScript definitions from the [Definitely Typed](http://definitelytyped.org/) type definitions repository to Kotlin using the [ts2kt](https://github.com/kotlin/ts2kt) tool.
+Alternatively, you can use the [dynamic type](js-dynamic.html) to access any framework without strong typing.

 Kotlin is also compatible with CommonJS, AMD and UMD, [making interaction with different](/docs/tutorials/javascript/working-with-modules/working-with-modules.html) module systems straightforward.